Get exclusive member benefits & effect social change. Join Today

 If you have vasomotor rhinitis, there are some remedies that you can use to treat the condition at home.
 Examples include:

 If your symptoms are severe or if you have side effects from these OTC medications, your doctor may prescribe other medications to help control your symptoms.
-Prescription medications that can be used to treat vasomotor rhinitis include:
+Medications prescribed to treat vasomotor rhinitis include:

-In rare cases, your doctor may recommend surgical options to treat your symptoms.
+In rare cases, your doctor may recommend surgery to treat your symptoms.
 Surgical options may be helpful if you have an underlying health problem that intensifies your symptoms.
 Examples include nasal polyps or a deviated septum.

 Contact your doctor if your symptoms are severe.
-Your doctor may be able to help you find a treatment that works.
+Your doctor may be able to help you find a treatment that can help.
 Your doctor can also diagnose health problems that may be worsening your symptoms.
-You may be able to prevent, reduce, or eliminate your symptoms with the right treatment.
+You may be able to prevent, reduce, or get rid of your symptoms with the right treatment.

-You should also avoid overusing nasal decongestants.
+You should also avoid overusing nasal decongestants such as oxymetazoline (Afrin).
 Even though these medications can provide short-term relief for your symptoms, using them for more than three or four days can worsen your symptoms.

 If you develop vasomotor rhinitis, your outlook will depend on the severity of your symptoms.
-Treatment with over-the-counter or prescription medication may help reduce or eliminate your symptoms.
-Correcting underlying health conditions such as a deviated septum may also help reduce your symptoms and improve your prognosis.
+Treatment with OTC or prescription medication may help reduce or eliminate your symptoms.
+Correcting underlying health conditions such as a deviated septum may also help reduce your symptoms and improve your outlook.

 Written by: Darla Burke